Challenging Judgement: Reckoning or Call to Rise?

 • Similarly, Judgement may indicate that it’s time to get back in touch with your true nature, free from the condemnation and presumptions of the world.

 With all that being said, we see Judgement not as a warning, but as an end to that which has stopped us from being wholly and fully what we are.
-The last judgment isn’t a place where our deeds are analyzed, it is a place where judgment ceases to be and real-life begins, if we will allow ourselves to hear the call and rise to greet it.
+The last judgment isn’t a place where our deeds are analyzed, it is a place where judgment ceases to be and where “real life” begins, if we will allow ourselves to hear the call and rise to greet it.
 The coffins in this sense represent our material/self-conscious/sense-based lives, and from that emerges the next state of consciousness, on the borderlands of separation into unity.

 So, unlike judgment in an Earthly sense, the Judgement card need not be feared because what it really symbolizes is freedom and liberation.
 This liberation, evident in the nudity and gesturing of the figures, beckons back to The Lovers and The Sun.
 It assures that what Judgement brings is not a reckoning, but a release from anything that isn’t in the truth of who we are.
 It is a letting go of our misperceptions of self, an absolving of impurity, and clear seeing of the innocence in all regardless of what we’ve done (or not done).
 While Judgement seems to imply there is something to weigh or assess, we see this energy as a realization that there is in fact nothing left to judge - nothing left to work through - no value left to assign; not to ourselves and not to others.
-It is pure acceptance, and the final step before we may move forward into the greatest awareness of all, that being the unity symbolized in The World.
+It is pure acceptance, and the final step before we may move forward into the greatest awareness of all, that belonging to the unity symbolized in The World.

 Behold, I tell you a mystery: We shall not all sleep, but we shall all be changed— in a moment, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound, and the dead will be raised incorruptible, and we shall be changed.
 For this corruptible must put on incorruption, and this mortal must put on immortality.